 If you need to quarantine, you must immediately go directly to your own home or other suitable accommodations upon arrival in Germany and remain permanently isolated there for the corresponding time.

 International corona risk areas are published by the Robert Koch Institute on the following page: Link.

-You are obliged to contact the responsible health department immediately after entering the country:
+You are obliged to contact the responsible health department immediately after entering the country from a risk area:

 Health Department for Suspected Corona Cases and Quarantine Issues: